A Brief History

 After the American Revolution ended in 1783, many Loyalist British Americans moved to Canada and brought their slaves North with them, greatly increasing the number of Africans in Canada, but not for long.
 Slavery in Canada was outlawed by the Slavery Abolition Act of 1833, gradually ending slavery throughout the British Empire.

 An aspect of slavery in Canada that also receives little attention in History class, is the fact that Native Americans also owned and kept slaves, both of other Native Americans and of White Europeans as well.

-Were you aware of Canada’s history of slavery?
+Question for students (and subscribers): Were you aware of Canada’s history of slavery?
 What other countries or places can you tell us that practiced slavery that we may not be aware of?
-Let us know in the comments.
+Please let us know in the comments section below this article.

 Your readership is much appreciated!

 Elgersman, Maureen G. Unyielding Spirits: Black Women and Slavery in Early Canada and Jamaica.
 Routledge, 1999.